Bloat in Dogs (Gastric Torsion)

 How is Bloat Diagnosed?

 If you suspect that your dog has bloat, and you have taken him to the veterinary clinic, what happens next?
 In emergency situations, everything can pass by in a blur of worry and quick fire questions, as your dog is admitted into the hospital.
-So, lets take a closer look at how bloat and GDV are actually diagnosed.
+So, lets take a closer look at how bloat dogs and GDV are actually diagnosed.

 Bloat can be suspected based on the dog’s symptoms and clinical physical examination.
 The veterinarian will complete a physical examination of the dog, checking things like the colour of it’s gums, heart rate, breathing rate, abdominal palpation and temperature.